gautam0222/Personal-Finance-Companion-Mobile-App/README.md

 > *Money, flowing your way.*

 A polished personal finance companion built with React Native + Expo for the competition assignment.
 Designed to feel **personal**, work **offline-first**, and be **intuitive enough for any user** while surfacing genuinely useful financial insights.

+Originally conceived as "Flo Finance", this application has been fully rebranded and engineered into a robust, production-ready product: **WalletWarp**.

 ---